where-to-eat

 Granada is the last city in Spain where free tapas remain a genuine tradition.

-Order a beer or wine and you receive a tapa - not a handful of olives, but a proper plate of food.
+Order a beer or wine and you receive a proper plate of food.
 Order another drink, get another tapa.
-By the third or fourth round, you have eaten dinner without ever ordering food.
+By the third or fourth round, you've eaten dinner without ever ordering food.

 But Granada offers more than free tapas.

 Granada's cuisine reflects its history as the last Moorish stronghold in Spain.
-Arab influences appear everywhere - in the spiced meat dishes, the honey-drenched pastries, the tea houses, the way almonds and saffron find their way into unlikely places.
+Arab influences appear everywhere, from spiced meat dishes and honey-drenched pastries to tea houses and the way almonds and saffron find their way into unlikely places.

 Bar Los Diamantes